 "It's crucial that the research, design and development teams understand what those are so they can build a digital platform with those baked in," Harper said.
 "A great way to do this is to break down silos and make sure all lead stakeholders are on the same page about limitations and prioritizing them."

 It's best to take a comprehensive approach to digital transformation, rather than a lurch forward with incomplete initiatives and one department's systems and achievements outpacing another's, said Mehdi Aftahi, CTO at Technology Evaluation Centers, a software advisory firm.

 The options of where to start may be overwhelming, so organizations should break down the digital transformation goal into specific work steps.
 There are a number of overarching areas you should address when building a digital transformation strategy, Aftahi said.
 Here are a few:

 - Scope and goals.
 Clearly identify the scope and goals of the transformation initiative, taking the next five to 10 years into account.
 Ensure all stakeholders are aligned on these; you don't want to revisit this two years down the line, except to make small adjustments as the business or market demands.

 - Roadmap.
 Create a roadmap to take the organization from the current state to the future state.
 This may involve several projects, which can be phased out depending on the availability of resources to implement the goal.

 - Subgoals.
 Scale down from there to actionable system acquisitions, and create projects for each -- with owners, plans and deadlines.
-For example, if a marketing automation system coupled with a new CRM system will enable your business's aspirations, assign one owner to lead the evaluation of marketing automation systems and another to handle CRM software options -- so long as the two leaders work in tandem.
+For example, if a marketing automation system coupled with a new CRM system will enable your business's aspirations, assign one owner to lead the evaluation of marketing automation systems and another to handle CRM and customer experience software options -- so long as the two leaders work in tandem.